 Unfortunately, there are a lot of misconceptions surrounding female powerlifters.
 The internet offers a lot of confusing information, and some of it is just flat out wrong.
 Let’s debunk some of the most potent myths that deter women from exploring their full fitness potentials.

-The Myths of Female Powerlifters
+The Truth Female Powerlifters

 In the world of fitness, a lot of misinformation is spread that leads a lot of us down the wrong paths.
 These myths pair with conventional beauty standards to dispel many women from the world of strength training.
 Although goals will differ from person to person, don’t let these false statements scare you away from the free weights.